micsigen/fibonaccirestapi/README.md

 the `n` parameter of the `fibonacci()` method.
 This query string parameter is `required`.

-The point is that the controller layer call the service layer and return the business result of fibonacci calculation.
+The controller layer invokes the service layer and returns the result of the Fibonacci calculation.

 ### 2.3.
 Modify Service Layer

-Service layer are placed under service package.
-In Spring's approach to build business tier is used with `@Component` or `@Service` annotations.
-In business function should be implemented the above-mentioned Fibonacci number service, that return the n.
-Fibonacci number.
+The service layer is located in the service package.
+In Spring, the business logic is implemented in the service layer, annotated with `@Component` or `@Service`.

 Implement the Fibonacci algorithm under the next code: